 Staffordshire Bull Terriers are a medium sized breed but very strong, muscular and full of energy.
 This is why, despite being quite small, a Staffordshire Bull Terrier will need space to exercise and won't adapt well to life in a unit.

 As usual, Staffordshire Bull Terriers should only be purchased from professional and specialized breeders and not in multi-breed farms where puppies are constantly born under very little care for their health and without any training.
 If purchased through a serious breeder, a Staffordshire Bull Terrier puppy can cost up to 900 €.
 Other than this initial expense, this is not a breed requiring substantial expenditures.
-Staffordshire Bull Terriers don't require professional grooming nor many visits to the veterinary clinic.
+Staffordshire Bull Terriers don't require professional grooming nor many visits to the vet clinic.

 The Staffordshire Bull Terrier is not a really expensive breed